MineRobber9000/botany/README.md

 You've been given a seed that will grow into a beautiful plant.
 Check in and water your plant every 24h to keep it growing.
 5 days without water = death.
 Your plant depends on you to live!

+*"We do not "come into" this world; we come out of it, as leaves from a tree." - Alan Watts*

 *(work in progress)*

 ## getting started